• Skip to primary navigation

 • Cut both ends off of the shucked ears of corn then CARFULLY cut the corn on the cob into 4 "ribs" lengthwise.
 Toss the corn ribs with avocado oil then season with bbq dry rub

-• Cook the ribs at 375 Degrees F for 10-14 minutes until the corn slightly curls and the kernels begin to look roasted.
-If using a oven style air fryer rotate the racks half way through the cooking process.
+• Grill the ribs at 375 Degrees F for 10-14 minutes flipping every few minutes until the corn slightly curls and the kernels begin to look roasted.

 • Prepare the smokehouse mayo by combining dukes mayonaisse and bbq sauce.
 If the mixture seems too thick add a tbsp of water as needed.
 Transfer to a queeze bottle and refrigerate